 Explores societies’ constructions of gender as formative of, and reproduced by, media, and how that process is subject to change.
 Considers the production, consumption and circulation of media in various forms.

-of our media fare, so constantly present that often we don't even notice them?
+such prominent elements of our media fare, so constantly present that often we don't

 In the paper, we start with some of the theory that has tried to tackle these vexed questions.
 Armed with this theory, we go on to take a look at a variety of media and media issues (blockbuster and independent film, television, video, celebrity, the music and beauty industries, Internet and social media and phones).
 In each case we ask how media shapes gender, but also how gender shapes media.